zzzprojects/Blazor-Tutorial/docs/pages/tutorials/event-binding.md

 # Event Binding

 Event binding is quite limited in Blazor.
 Currently, only `onclick` and `onchange` are supported.
-You find more details in the [Blazor GitHub](https://github.com/aspnet/Blazor/issues/503).
+You can find more details in the [Blazor GitHub](https://github.com/aspnet/Blazor/issues/503).

 ```csharp
 @page "/event-binding"